Small Business Foresight

-Following is draft of the introduction to a book for small businesses that I'm working on.
-As I progress with the book, I'll share sections with you on this web site
+Following is a draft of the introduction to Small Business Foresight.
+I'll share sections with you on this web site in the coming weeks.

-What qualifies me to tell you how to develop and apply foresight in your business?
+What qualifies me to tell you how to develop and apply foresight in your business? ?
 I have worked in and owned small businesses for over 50 years.
+My export business grew to exceed $5 million in annual sales before I started reducing the business in order to go back to school to study Foresight and Futures Studies.
 I received a Bachelor’s degree from the University of Oregon College of Business Administration, a Master’s degree from the University of Houston in Studies of the Future, and a Ph.D. from Leeds Metropolitan University for my research and dissertation, Personal Futures: Foresight and Futures Studies for Individuals.

-I have spoken to groups, led workshops, and taught university classes in many different parts of the world.
+I am a professional futurist.
+I have spoken to large and small groups, led workshops, and taught university classes in many different parts of the world.
 My books and workbooks have been published, translated, sold, and downloaded around the world.
 It’s YOUR Future… Make it a Good One! was awarded the “Most Important Futures Work” first place award by the Association of Professional Futurists.
-I am recognized as a professional futurist.

 I wish this book had been available fifty years ago when I was building a business!
 The tools and methods of foresight— scenarios, visioning and strategic planning would have been very useful, but were simply not available.
 Today, although these methods are successfully used by large organizations and governments around the world, they have not previously been made easily adaptable to small business.
 The intent of this book is to correct that by introducing a system of methods specifically intended for use by small businesses to anticipate and plan for the future, choose a preferred path to the future and achieve that chosen future.